tryscer/flock/flock-music.md

 ​	Mr. C. Evans' office is a trailer sat at the edge of the fair, marking the border between fun-having and car park.
 Three metal steps lead to a thin tin door.
 Barry takes a deep breath and climbs the stairs.

 "-- telling you, Dahlia, the press were all over us, cameras too --" ​	The small outer office is dominated by flowers: real ones in pitchers and painted ones in frames pictures and on the dress of the elderly woman sitting behind the table, talking on the phone.
-A wall stands in the middle of the trailer, and through that we can see a sparsely decorated inner office.
+Through a doorway we can see a sparsely decorated inner office.
 Afternoon rays invade through the half shut blinds.
-The elderly woman seems strict.
+The elderly woman, in glasses, seems strict.
 We line up behind Barry. ​
 ​	"--and that little man from the *News Leader* was absolutely horrible --" ​	"Hello," says Barry.
 "Mr. MacAllister, here to see Mr. C. Evans."
 He thinks about it and then adds, "Ehm."
 ​	"All this ruckus, Dahlia, and -- hold on a minute, bless your heart."
 She raises her head and tells Barry, "You can go right in, honey.
 Mr. Evans is not here but the telephone is right there on that table."
 She gestures at the doorway.